lambda-dom/trisagion/docs/readme.md

 fmap f empty = empty
 ```

-But this is also a consequence of naturality of `(<|>)` and thus a consequence of the free theorem [^6].
-Slightly more substantive are the next two results (because they do not follow from any free theorem).
+But this is also a consequence of naturality of `(<|>)` and thus a consequence of the free theorem [^7].
+Slightly more substantive (because they do not follow from any free theorem) are the next two results.

 __Theorem__: If `f :: d -> e` is a monoid morphism, then `first f :: Parser s d a -> Parser s e a` is a monoid morphism: